kendricktty/simplylogs/README.md

 ## Installation ##

 Before cloning this repository, do ensure that you have NodeJS installed on your machine.
 If you do not already have it installed, please visit the official NodeJS website for installation instructions: https://nodejs.org/en/download/

-The backend and frontend servers are each located in its own namesake folder, and need to be built and activated separately, one after the other, for this application to run correctly.
-After installing the required dependencies, the backend application needs to be activated first, and then the frontend application.

 ### macOS and Linux ###
 1. Open a new Terminal window, `cd` into a directory of your choice, and clone the repository: